algolia/docsearch-configs/README.md

 ### Global selectors

-It's possible to make a selector global which mean that all records for the page will have this value.
-This is useful when you have a title that in right sidebar because the sidebar is after the content on dom.
+It's possible to make a selector global which means that all records for the page will have this value.
+This is useful when you have a title that is in the right sidebar and the sidebar is placed after the content in the dom.

 ```json
 "selectors": {